grodansparadis/vscpl1drv-can232/man/vscpl1drv-can232.1.md

 # DESCRIPTION

-This driver interface is for the can232 adapter from Lawicel (or other slcan hardware).
+This CANAL driver interface is for the can232 adapter from Lawicel (or other slcan hardware).
 This is a low cost CAN adapter that connects to one of the serial communication ports on a computer.
 The driver can handle the adapter in both polled and non polled mode, which handled transparently to the user.
 It is recommended however that the following settings are made before real life use.

 * Set the baud rate for the device to 115200.
 You do this with the U1 command.
 This is the default baud rate used by this driver.
 * Set auto poll mode by issuing the X1 command.